Benny7075/DST_Assessment_0/README.md

 ## Reflections

-We have placed our reflections in the folder:
+We have submit reflections individually on Blackboard.

-* reflection/
-  - BenM_Reflection.pdf
-  - Ewan_Reflection.pdf
-  - Abbie_Reflection.pdf
-  - Arun_Reflection.pdf

 Thanks!